Conveniently located to serve New York City, Queens, Bronx, Brooklyn, Long Island

 The Cleft Lip Recovery and Healing Process

 Once the procedure has been performed, your child will stay in the hospital overnight before going home the following day.
 Pain-relief medication and antibiotics will need to be taken during the recovery process.
 It will be necessary to care for the repair diligently as it heals.

-You will need to bring your child in for a follow-up appointment around one week to seven days after the procedure has been performed.
+You will need to bring your child in for a follow-up appointment around one week after the procedure has been performed.
 During this follow-up, Dr. Bradley will check on the healing process to ensure that it is going as expected.
 Sutures will be removed.
 If the sutures are dissolvable, removal will not be necessary.

 Patient Success Story